 It’s not as simple as waiting until 2017, though.
 Banks have skirmished with regulators over reform details for the past three years.

 Banks first refused to easily yield up client information, in part because local privacy laws often prohibit that.
-So the U.S. is negotiating inter-governmental agreements with about 80 jurisdictions, whereby banks submit data to local tax authorities, who then share information with the IRS.
+So the U.S. is negotiating inter-governmental agreements with 80 or so jurisdictions, whereby banks submit data to local tax authorities, who then share information with the IRS.

 But only one country – the U.K. – has actually imposed a tax sharing regime, and 10 signed agreements have yet to be implemented.
 More than 30 agreements are under negotiation, which could take years to complete.